-(c) that full and sufficient provision is made for postponements, adjournments, dismissal of the appeal for want of prosecution, and for the correction of accidental errors; and
+(c) that full and sufficient provision is made for postponements, adjournments, dismissal of the appeal if it is not pursued, and the correction of accidental errors; and

-(d) that the Appeal Court may set appropriate time limits for each stage (including the hearing itself), to the intent that any appeal shall be heard and determined as expeditiously as is reasonably practicable.
+(d) that any appeal shall be heard and determined as soon as is reasonably practicable.

-(3) The Appeal Court may allow or dismiss an appeal in whole or in part and, without prejudice to the foregoing, may:
+(2) The Appeal Court may allow or dismiss an appeal in whole or in part and, in particular, may:

-(e) substitute any lesser alternative penalty that would under Part D have been open to the appropriate officer following a finding by the Visitatorial Board on the original charge or charges.
+(c) substitute any lesser alternative sanction that would under Part D have been open to the appropriate officer following a finding by the Visitatorial Board on the original case for dismissal.

-45. The Appeal Court shall send a reasoned decision, including any decision reached in exercise of its powers under section 44 (3) (a), (b), (c), or (d), on any appeal together with a statement of any findings of fact different from those of Council as the appropriate body under Part B, or of the Visitatorial Board under Part D, or of the Medical Board under Part E, or of the tribunal appointed under Part G, as the case may be, to the Vice-Chancellor (or, where the Vice-Chancellor is a party to the appeal, to the Chancellor) and to the parties to the appeal.
+57. The Appeal Court shall send a reasoned decision, including any decision reached in exercise of its powers under section 56 (2) (a), (b), or (c), on any appeal together with a statement of any findings of fact different from those of the Visitatorial Board under Part D, or of the tribunal appointed under Part G, as the case may be, to the Vice-Chancellor (or, where the Vice-Chancellor is a party to the appeal, to the Chancellor) and to the parties to the appeal.

 1 Following changes to Statute XI with effect from 1 October 2009, a consequential change has been made to the cross-reference in this sub-section.
 This change will be submitted for approval by Her Majesty in Council when the next substantive change to the statute is put forward.